Overview¶

 coreutils

-package, and copy the relevant executables (currently libiconv2.dll
+package, and copy the relevant executables (currently libiconv2.dll,

-) to the directory from which
+true.exe, sleep.exe and touch.exe) to the directory from which

-you run the test harness (test_sarge.py
+you run the test harness (test_sarge.py).

 API stability¶